coral-xyz/xnft/docs/instructions/create-a-permissioned-install.md

 !> This can only be successfully processed if the target xNFT is of `Kind::App`.

+## Additional Constraints

+- xNFT is of `Kind::App`
+- xNFT is not suspended
+- The `Access` account's associated wallet is the signing authority
+- If the xNFT has a finite supply, the new installation does not exceed it

 ## Accounts

 | Name           | Signer | Writable | Description                                                              |